 In this week's parsha, we are given the commandments relating to a Jew having a Jewish slave.
-The Hebrew laws here seem strange: we give gifts to our slaves?
+The Biblical slavery laws in Deuteronomy seem strange: we give gifts to our slaves?
 If they want to stay, we must pierce their ear?
-It can be difficult to relate to these kinds of ancient Hebrew laws, which hardly seem relevant thousands of years later.
-How are we supposed to understand the Jewish laws of slavery in a modern context?
+It can be difficult to relate to these kinds of ancient Hebrew slavery laws, which hardly seem relevant thousands of years later.
+How are we supposed to understand these weird Jewish laws of slavery in a modern context?

 Rabbi Fohrman goes through these oddities to show us that the Bible is reminding us of our own national slavery in Egypt.
 In doing so, he uncovers a modern guide on how we should also let go of those who work with us, with grace and empathy.